Technical Report : ContikiMAC vs X-MAC performance analysis: Methodology

 \subsubsection{Star topologies --- static routing}

 The star topologies consist in one central node surrounded by $N$ neighbours where $N$ varies from 2 to 14.
 Those $N$ neighbours are organized in $N/2$ (\textit{source}, \textit{destination}) pairs.
-The pairs are formed in the following way.
-Considering $N$ neighbours, the $N/2$ nodes with an even id are selected as sender.
-At a sender with the ID $k$ is assigned a destination at the opposite part of the circle.
-For examples with $N$=14, the following pairs are formed: (2,9), (4,11), (6,13), (8,15), (10,3), (12,5) and (14,7).
+Each sender is only allowed to send data to its assigned destination.
+Node 1 is a relay.
+The nodes with an even ID are senders.
+Pairs are formed as follows: a sender with the ID $k$ is assigned a destination at the opposite side of the circle.
+For example with $N$=14, the following pairs are formed: (2,9), (4,11), (6,13), (8,15), (10,3), (12,5) and (14,7).

 Fig.~\ref{fig:densityTopology} illustrates such a topology.
 The green nodes depict the sources while the yellow nodes the destinations.
 In addition, the green disk around node 9 represents its transmission range while the grey disk represents its interference range.